One of the most pervasive myths in travel healthcare is the potential to earn a six-figure travel nurse salary while jet-setting across the country.

 2. Work when everyone isn’t

-Not many people want to work during the holiday season from November to January, so jumping on a short-term holiday contract is a great way to earn some nice paychecks.
+Not many people want to work during the holiday season from November to January, so jumping on a short-term holiday contract is a great way to build your travel nurse salary.
 Holiday pay typically matches overtime rates.

 Speaking of overtime, adding in extra shifts is always an easy way to get more money from a travel assignment, so look for overtime opportunities when you can.